Lance Parrish: World Series champions in 1984

 Parrish appeared in 147 regular-season games and all eight post-season games for the 1984 Detroit Tigers team that led the American League from the first game to the last and won the 1984 World Series against the San Diego Padres.
 On April 7, in the fourth game of the season, he caught Jack Morris's no-hitter, giving his longtime teammate a "ferocious hug" after the final out.
 The Tigers began the season with 35 wins and 5 losses, and for the first time in his career, Parrish led the fan voting to be the starting catcher in the All-Star Game.
 He received 1,524,616 votes, over 700,000 votes more than second-place finisher Carlton Fisk.

-Batting as the clean-up hitter, Parrish hit 33 home runs, breaking his own American League record for most home runs in a season by a catcher.
+Batting as the clean-up hitter, Parrish hit a team-leading 33 home runs, breaking his own American League record for most home runs in a season by a catcher.
 His 33 home runs ranked third in the league.
+He also led the Tigers offense with 98 RBI.
 Defensively, he again led the league's catchers with 11 double plays turned and ranked second with 67 assists and third with a range factor of 6.20 per game.

 In the decisive fifth game of the 1984 World Series, Parrish scored two runs, stole a base, and hit a seventh-inning home run off Goose Gossage.
 In all five games of the series, he compiled a .364 on-base percentage and .500 slugging percentage and scored three runs.
 In the post-game celebration, Parrish said, "I can't even describe what this town has meant to us this year.
 Everybody's been excited.
 Everybody's been looking forward for a chance to get crazy here."

 At the end of the season, Parrish again won the Silver Slugger Award as well as a second Gold Glove Award.
 It was the second consecutive year in which Parrish was recognized as both the best offensive and defensive catcher in the American League.